-In a world where we are constantly bombarded with new diets and superfoods, it can be hard to know what to eat to optimize our health.
-However, some key foods and supplements can help hack our metabolism and promote optimum health.
+In a world where we are constantly bombarded with new diets and superfoods, it can be hard to know what to eat to optimise our health.
+However, some key foods and the best metabolism supplement can improve metabolism and promote optimum health.

 From the best supplement stacks to nutrient-dense and antioxidant-rich food and drinks, we’ve rounded up the top 11 hacks to help you boost your metabolism.